-It’s currently recommended for people who are at great risk of becoming HIV positive.
+It’s currently recommended for people who are at risk of becoming HIV positive.
 For example, lifestyle factors can play a part, such as having unprotected sex with partners of a positive or unknown HIV status.
 PrEP isn’t necessary for those who do practice safe sex and use barrier methods.
 PrEP isn’t a replacement for condoms, as it can’t protect against other STIs such as chlamydia, gonorrhoea, and syphilis.

 Does PrEP protect you straight away?

-At the moment, it’s recommended that you take PrEP for 4-7 days to make sure there’s enough of the drug in your system to block any potential HIV infection, so the medicine might not reach its full potential until after this time.
+At the moment, it’s recommended that you take PrEP for 4-7 days to make sure there’s enough of the drug in your system to block any potential HIV cells, so the medicine might not reach its full potential until after this time.